 If you're a Windows admin taking on some Linux servers, you'll need to learn some basic Linux commands for process management.
-No matter which flavor of Linux you're using, all services
+No matter which flavor of Linux you're using, all services are offered by your server as processes.

 The very first task a Linux administrator should be interested in is process management.
 Start by getting an overview of what your server is doing; the ps command calls up a list of all currently running processes.
 From a root terminal, make sure a shell is started and you have logged in as root.
 You can do that either by typing the user name root and the associated password at the login prompt, or by logging in with your normal user account and using the command sudo su to open a root shell.